Introduction to Beginner Guitar Chords

 How Major and Minor guitar chords work together:

 Without getting too deep into more music theory, it is useful to remember that every Major Key has 3 Major chords and 3 minor chords hiding within.
+Both Major and minor types are considered basic guitar chords for beginners and experts alike.

 Using our C Major Scale as an example: